November 9, 2020 Update

 We want to encourage you to continue to take precautions to avoid contracting COVID-19, the flu, colds, or any other communicable infections; wash your hands often, cover your mouth when you cough or sneeze, avoid others who are feeling ill and stay home if you are feeling ill or experiencing any symptoms, especially if you have a sore throat, cough, or fever.
 For more information visit the BCCDC information page here.

 Thank you again for your patience during this time.
-Know that our staff will continue to provide the high level of sexual and reproductive care that our patients with the care they expect from Options for Sexual Health, as we develop familiarity with our new approach to service.
+Know that our staff will continue to provide the amazing care our patients expect from Options for Sexual Health under these new circumstances.